-Capilano University offers a full range of preparatory courses to assist you in meeting your educational and career goals, such as Adult Basic Education (ABE), English as a Second Language (ESL), Adult Special Education, and Alternative Career Training.
+Capilano University offers a full range of preparatory courses to assist you in meeting your educational and career goals, such as Adult Basic Education (ABE), English for Academic Purposes (EAP), Adult Special Education, and Alternative Career Training.
 After upgrading or refreshing your skills, you may seek employment or move into a career or university transfer program of study.

 Currently, 993 international students from 67 countries are studying at Capilano.
 International students may select from any of our programs for which they are qualified.

 Continuing Studies & Executive Education offers lifelong learning opportunities to thousands of students who enrol each year in non-credit courses for personal and professional development, or pure enjoyment.
 Innovative programming is available for all ages beginning with Community Music School through to ElderU, and a wide variety of programs in between, such as arts, career development, film studies, computer training, business and finance, communications, languages, adult music and natural history.
 Capilano also offers short-term language training programs that can be combined with recreational and cultural activities.
 For more information, call 604.984.4901.

 Capilano was founded by the school boards and residents of North Vancouver, West Vancouver and Howe Sound through referendum in 1968.
 Classes that first year were held in a small building on the grounds of West Vancouver Secondary School.